-Birth control pills, Depo-provera injections, and Norplant implants achieve their anti-fertility effects primarily by causing temporary sterilization, secondarily by causing abortion by preventing the approximately week old human from successfully attaching or “implanting” into the wall of the mother’s womb, and thirdly by acting as a contraceptive barrier to sperm by thickening the cervical mucus.
+Birth control pills, Depo-Provera injections, and other implants achieve their anti-fertility effects primarily by causing temporary sterilization, secondarily by causing abortion by preventing the approximately week-old human from successfully attaching or “implanting” into the wall of the mother’s womb, and thirdly by acting as a contraceptive barrier to sperm by thickening the cervical mucus.
 That these drugs promoted as contraceptives may really cause abortion has not been clear to many Americans for whom abortion presents serious moral questions.

 Background of the pill

 Gregory Pincus, co-developer of the pill, credits a visit from Planned Parenthood’s founder Margaret Sanger who promised research money for the development of the pill.1

 Sanger, who supported abortion, was concerned about developing a pill as a means of curbing the “population explosion.”2

 Like Sanger, pill supporters who shared Sanger’s demographic concerns, such as Dr. Robert Kistner of Harvard, were less concerned about means than ends: “Our efforts to control population growth should not lead to mass guilt about methodology.
 It would be tragic if an effective postcoital pill or long-term progestational agent were declared illegal because of its abortifacient effect.”3

 Conflict of values: Guilt would be a problem for some

 In 1962, Dr. Mary Calderone, then medical director of Planned Parenthood, said, “If it turns out that these intrauterine devices operate as abortifacients, not only the Catholic Church will be against them, but Protestant churches as well.”4